Twins: BFT Systems Made Robust: Introduction

-\myparagraph{Limitations \& Scope.} We recognize that (setting aside trivial, easily filtered formatting violations) some Byzantine behaviors are not covered by Twins.

-For one, in some protocol steps, a node may wait for messages to determine its next action.
+In some protocol steps, a node may wait for messages to determine its next action.
 Under \Twins, the node is forced to act according to the messages it received, as if the node provided a justification for each step in form of the history of messages it received.
 Deviating from this behavior was not required to reinstate any of the attacks discussed in \Cref{known-attacks}, though in principle, various deviating behaviors would not be covered by \Twins.
 Another coverage challenge emerges in synchronous protocols because a node behavior may be based on real time.
 In such protocols, \Twins essentially forces a node to behave in a timely manner.
 We tackle this case in one of the attacks investigated in Section~\ref{known-attacks} and demonstrate that nonetheless, a slight adaptation of the original attack reinstates the attack in \Twins.
 However, we do not know yet which timing attacks may not be covered.

-Additional challenges stem from pragmatic needs.
-In particular, while the \Twins approach allows creating up to $k$ instances of a node, throughout this paper we set $k=2$.
-The \byzantine behavior emulated by \Twins involves equivocation or duplication, which needs only two messages to diverge or match.
-This choice helps us cover interesting cases, while pruning potentially redundant \testcases due to higher values of $k$.
-It is unknown yet which safety violations can only be covered by $k>2$.

-Finally, this paper explores the use of \Twins to expose safety and liveness violations---the principal properties of \bft systems.
-There are other properties of \bft systems such as transaction inclusion and fairness~\cite{fair-ordering,censorship} and performance bounds~\cite{prime}, that \Twins testing can be extended to verify.

-Increasing coverage of \Twins in the settings we explore as well as others, and providing a formal treatment of coverage remain interesting open challenges; we discuss some concrete future directions in Section~\ref{future}.
+We discuss some concrete future directions in \Cref{future} for extending \Twins in the settings we explore as well as others.